Diamonds Direct Lab Diamonds Review (2026): Does Selling Direct Lower Prices?

 In 2021, the world’s largest jeweler, Signet Group, which owns household jeweler names such as Kay Jewelers, Jared Jewelers, Zales, James Allen, and Blue Nile, acquired Diamonds Direct for an estimated $490 million.

-Today, Diamonds Direct has over 25 stores across the South, South-East, and the Mid-West.
+Today, Diamonds Direct has over 25 stores across the South, the South-East, and the Midwest.
 And, of course, online, allowing anyone (including us on the North East and West Coast) to shop at Diamonds Direct.

-They offer an inventory of over 11,000 loose stones, and the selection includes both mined diamonds and lab-grown diamonds for customers seeking more sustainable options.
+They offer an inventory of around 14,000 loose stones, including both mined and lab-grown diamonds.
 While they are known for their vast inventory and fine jewelry offerings, such as engagement rings and precious metals, this review will primarily focus on their lab-grown diamond selection.

-Due to their affordability, ethically sourced origin, and reduced environmental footprint compared to mined stones, the demand for lab diamonds has exploded.
+Due to their affordability, ethical sourcing, and reduced environmental footprint compared to mined stones, the demand for lab diamonds has exploded.
 And as consumers become more aware of these alternatives through resources like LabGrownCarats.com, Diamonds Direct has recognized this trend by offering some pre-set lab-grown diamond pieces and loose lab diamonds alongside their traditional mined diamond collection.

-The first thing we look at in any lab diamonds review is the selection of lab-grown diamonds, both loose stones that can be paired with jewelry pieces of your choice and pre-set lab diamond jewelry.
+The first thing we look at in any lab diamonds review is the selection of lab-grown diamonds, whether loose stones to pair with jewelry of your choice or pre-set lab diamond jewelry.

 We’ll start our Diamonds Direct lab diamond review by examining the inventory of loose lab diamonds at Diamonds Direct.

-When we assess lab diamond inventory, do not only look at the total amount of lab diamonds available but also qualify the selection by looking for a diamond with popular lab diamond 4C grades.
+When we assess lab diamond inventory, we not only look at the total amount of lab diamonds available but also qualify the selection by seeking diamonds with popular lab diamond 4C grades.
 Our reference diamond is the following:

 Searching for lab diamond jewelry is similarly challenging.
 As we have seen in our reviews of other physical diamond jewelers, such as Kay or Helzberg, jewelry set with lab-grown diamonds has a separate menu item and is not considered part of their main inventory.

 And it’s indicative of the inventory of lab diamond jewelry available.
-As it turns out, Diamonds Direct has only 4 pieces of lab diamond jewelry on sale.
+As it turns out, Diamonds Direct has only four pieces of lab diamond jewelry on sale.
 Four!
-That is the smaller inventory of lab-created diamond jewelry that we have seen in any of our many lab diamond jeweler reviews.
+That is the smallest inventory of lab-created diamond jewelry that we have seen in any of our many lab diamond jeweler reviews.

-So for lab-grown diamonds, Diamonds Direct’s selection is significantly limited compared to other retailers like Ritani or Grown Brilliance.
+For lab-grown diamonds, Diamonds Direct’s selection is significantly smaller than that of other retailers like Ritani or Grown Brilliance.
 It’s also considerably smaller than any of the other Signet Group brands, such as James Allen and Blue Nile – even compared to mall jewelers Jared, Kay, and Zales.

-So far, we have learned that the inventory of lab-grown diamonds at Diamonds Directs is severely limited.
+So far, we have learned that the inventory of lab-grown diamonds at Diamonds Direct is severely limited.
 But what about the price?
 Diamonds Direct was founded with the vision of bringing lower diamond prices to consumers at the expense of mediators.
-So is that the case, and does it also go for lab diamonds, which are already 60-80% cheaper than mined diamonds?
+So, is that the case, and does it also go for lab diamonds, which are already 60-80% cheaper than mined diamonds?

 Sadly, no.

-Let’s start with the prices of their 769 lab diamonds.
-Similar to when we evaluated the inventory of loose lab diamonds at Diamonds Direct, we used the reference diamond range to compare with the prices of other jewelers.
+Let’s start with the prices of their lab diamonds.
+Similar to when we evaluated the inventory of loose lab diamonds at Diamonds Direct, we used the reference diamond range to compare prices with those of other jewelers.

-The prices of their five (!) diamonds start at $1710 and go up to $1900.
-Even adjusting for the higher color grades, these prices are double what you will find at price-leading Ritani or similarly low-priced lab diamond jeweler Clean Origin.
+The prices of their 11 (!) diamonds range from $1815 to $1900.
+Even adjusting for the higher color grades, these prices are double what you will find at price-leading Ritani.

 In our analysis of prices of 1-carat lab-created diamonds, you can see just how cheap lab diamonds are.
-For example, Ritani’s prices for a similarly G-rated lab diamond start at $516 and run to $1400 for the most expensive (of their 643 available diamond with these grades).
+For example, Ritani’s prices for a similarly G-rated lab diamond start at $516 and run to $ 1,400 for the most expensive (of their 643 available diamonds with these grades).

 So what about the prices of lab diamond jewelry at Diamonds Direct?